Nonparametric Regression with Adaptive Truncation via a Convex Hierarchical Penalty

+where the truncation level for each feature is determined using the penalty $\operatorname{max}(k:\beta_{jk} \neq 0)$.
+The estimator in \eqref{eqn::project_pen} chooses the truncation level for each feature data-adaptively.
+However, the penalty in \eqref{eqn::project_pen} is non-convex, so solving \eqref{eqn::project_pen} becomes infeasible in moderate to high-dimensional problems.
+To mitigate this challenge, we formulate a convex problem using a novel penalty that can be seen as a convex relaxation of the penalty in \eqref{eqn::project_pen}.

-Our proposal is motivated by the need for an adaptive estimator that can select the truncation level in a data-driven manner.
-We achieve this goal through a penalized estimation formulation using a novel penalty.
-Our approach is particularly suitable for basis functions which possess a natural hierarchy, i.e., when basis functions $\{\psi_{k}\}_{k=1}^{\infty}$ become increasingly complex for higher values of $k$; examples of such basis functions include polynomial, trigonometric and wavelet basis functions and are depicted in Figure~\ref{fig:BasisPlots}.
-To emphasize the hierarchical nature of our proposed penalized estimation framework and its motivation based on basis functions with natural hierarchy, we refer to it as the \emph{hierarchical basis expansion estimator}, or, \hierbasisNS. \minus
+Our approach is particularly suitable for basis functions that possess a natural hierarchy, that is, when $\left(\psi_{k}\right)_{k=1}^{\infty}$ become increasingly complex for higher values of $k$, as opposed to, say, natural splines, which rely on knot points.
+Examples of hierarchical basis functions include polynomial, trigonometric and wavelet basis functions; see the online Supplementary Material.